etan18/Obsidian-Notes/food systems.md

 >- Producer or distributor constraints
 >- Misaligned incentives for decision makers (lobbying!)

+## food waste
+An estimated one-third of global food production becomes food loss and waste.
+Combined with high rates of food insecurity and food deserts around the world, this signals a major failure of current food systems.
+These failures arise out of
+- A mismatch between food prices and production costs: when production costs rise, food prices increase, which may leave more food unsold and unconsumed.
+When prices are low relative to production costs, it may not be profitable for farmers to produce and sell.
+- Deficiencies in public infrastructure: there are not many structures in place that can redirect food waste to those in need (e.g. food banks, shelters)

 # the U.S. food system
 The US has historically had bipartisan support to use food as a *diplomatic* *tool*.
 Dating back to Eisenhower's presidency (1953-1961) during the Cold War, the U.S. sold surplus agricultural stocks to ally nations lacking food supplies on lenient loan terms.
 They also contributed to UN organizations, NGOs government-to-government donations for emergency needs.
 This was initially meant to be short-term policy to handle agricultural surplus, but has remained a mainstay of U.S. foreign policy.